Songs That Shaped Rock and Roll: "Stairway to Heaven"

 Debates about the predominance of singer over song (or vice versa) reign eternal.
-"My Girl" makes a case for the song.
-It has one of the most memorable melodies of the rock era, one of Smokey Robinsonís most memorable ...Categories: Songs That Shaped Rock and Roll
+The Temptations' "My Girl" makes a case for the song.
+It has one of the most memorable melodies of the rock era, one of Smokey Robinson's ...Categories: Songs That Shaped Rock and Roll, History of Rock and Roll, Hall of Fame, Today in Rock, Exhibit, Inductee

 In January 1961, Motown signed the Supremes, an all-female group who emerged from the poverty of Detroit’s Brewster housing project to become among Motown’s most consistent hitmakers and the most popular female group of the 60s.